dw-thomson/SAGC_scRNAseq_workshop/docs/source/Set-up.rst

 http://mixomics.org/wp-content/uploads/2016/09/Installation-guide-for-R-and-RStudio.pdf

 Please install the following R packages through RStudio.
 Some dependency packages might be required for successful installation.

-**These packages can be installed by copying the R code into your RStudio console and running.**
+**The below packages can be installed by copying the R code into your RStudio console and running.**

+Firstly,
 Create a directory to store workshop datasets and R code.
 * This can be done by right clicking and selecting ‘New Folder’
 * Alternitively this can also be done within Rstudio, using the unix ‘Terminal’ - the tab next to ‘Console’

 code-block:: R

    mkdir -p ~/Documents/scrna-seq_workshop

 Copy datasets into working directory
 - links to the datasets are via the following one drive address,